 Hepatitis C is a liver disease caused by the Hepatitis C virus (HCV).
-According to WHO, between 130 and 150 million people worldwide are estimated to have the virus and approximately 500’000 people die each year of hepatitis C-related diseases.
-The vast majority of people affected by hepatitis C reside in low- and middle-income countries (LMICs).
+According to WHO, approximately 72% of the up to 71 million people suffering from hepatitis C live in low- and middle-income countries.

 New direct-acting antivirals (DAA) that are effective across all major HCV strains can cure millions.
 Approximately 95% of people infected with HCV worldwide are not receiving treatment.

-The MPP will seek to license new and pipeline pan-genotypic DAAs for generic manufacture.
-The foundation will work with generic partners to speed development and distribution of new HCV treatments that can eliminate the virus in a short course of oral therapy in regions with a high HCV burden.
+To date, the MPP has signed agreements for two hepatitis C direct-acting antivirals.
+The foundation is working with 10 generic partners to speed development and distribution of new HCV treatments that can eliminate the virus in a short course of oral therapy in regions with a high HCV burden.